RT America Firm Registers As Foreign Agent In U.S.; Russia Looks To Retaliate

 More than 400 companies or other entities are currently registered with the Justice Department under the Foreign Agents Registration Act, either as a primary registrant or as a foreign principal.
 They range from the Aruba Tourism Authority to China's Xin Min Evening News.

-Not all registrants seem to agree with the classification process: In its filing, Japanese broadcaster NHK, which produces the cable channel TV Japan, says, "We don't believe that the distribution of such TV programs to our subscribers is political activity."
+Not all registrants seem to agree with the classification process: In its filing, Japanese broadcaster NHK, which provides programming for the cable channel TV Japan, says, "We don't believe that the distribution of such TV programs to our subscribers is political activity."

-Other registrants include the Chinese media outlets China Daily — which was first listed in 1983 —and the People's Daily.
+Other registrants include the Chinese media outlets China Daily — which was first listed in 1983 — and the People's Daily.

-Since its inception around the time of World War II, more than 6,000 entities have registered with FARA, according to online records.
+Since FARA's inception around the time of World War II, more than 6,000 entities have registered, according to online records.